-Each student will meet with the course director (who will be assuming a supervisory role) for a 20-minute consultation session.
+Each student will meet with the course director (who will be assuming a supervisory role) for a 15-minute consultation session.
 Vignettes will be provided to students ahead of time for preparation purposes.
 After asking any clarifying questions believed to be necessary, the student will then share their formulation and proposed treatment plan and respond to questions from "the supervisor".
-This exercise will allow students the opportunity to design a treatment plan to suit a particular client while also being given the opportunity to experience spontaneity (thinking on one's feet) by being expected to respond to unanticipated questions and concerns.
+This exercise will allow students the opportunity to design a treatment plan to suit a particular client while also being given the opportunity to experience spontaneity by being expected to respond to unanticipated questions and concerns.
 Students will likely need to rely on information conveyed throughout the course, not just the winter term.